Is it okay to feed seaweed to dogs? A thorough explanation of the health benefits of seaweed, the appropriate amount to feed, and points to note

 Long-haired breeds such as Maltese and Yorkshire Terriers can maintain a beautiful, shiny coat by actively consuming this food.

-4. Boost your immunity
+4. Boost your immune system

-5. Antioxidant properties
+5. Antioxidant effect

 The appropriate amount of seaweed that can be given to dogs varies depending on the dog's size, weight, and health condition, but a general guideline is about 0.1g per kg of body weight.

-- For a body weight of 5 kg: 0.5 grams
+- For a 5 kg body weight: 0.5 grams

-- For a body weight of 10 kg: 1.0 grams
+- For a 10 kg body weight: 1.0 grams

 By the way, a full-sized sheet of nori seaweed weighs 3 grams.